paymill/paymill-unite-example/README.md

 ## How to use our marketplace example

-First thing you have to do is to register a free PAYMILL account at https://www.paymill.com.
+First thing you have to do is to register a free PAYMILL account at https://www.app.paymill.com.

 ### Activate apps

-Navigate to our PAYMILL Cockpit and open the account preferences page.
-Under the "App" tab you can activate up to 10 apps.
+Navigate to our PAYMILL Merchant Centre and open the account preferences page.
+Under the "Marketplaces" -> "Own apps" tab you can activate up to 10 apps.
 Each app can request live and test keys via the connect process (see OAuth2 Workflow).
 An app needs the following parameters:

 * Name: Name of the app.